slatedocs/slate/source/includes/_leveltracking.md

 requests.post(POST_INSTALL_ENDPOINT, data=data, headers=headers)
 ```

 To authenticate with this endpoint, you must generate a **computed signature** for each request.
-The computed signature is created by taking the SHA-256 hash of a canonical string as shown in the code example in the right panel.
+The computed signature is created by taking the SHA-256 hash of a canonical string as shown in the code example in the right panel (be sure to switch to the **Python** tab at the top of the right panel first).

 The endpoint will always respond with an HTTP `200` status code.
 Check the `status` key on the JSON response for success or error notifications.

-<h4 id="headers">Headers</h4>
+<h3 id="headers">Headers</h4>

 (Note that headers contain authentication information.)